Locker Room Renovation: Summer 2026 Planning Guide

 Locker Room Renovation 2026: The Athletic Director’s Summer Planning Guide

-If a locker room renovation is on your radar for this summer, you’re in the right window.
-Athletic directors who start planning in March, April, and May are the ones who get their installations completed before fall practice begins.
-Those who wait until June are often looking at delayed timelines, rushed decisions, and in some cases, a second summer.
-This guide walks through every phase of a locker room renovation project—from the first budget conversation to the final walkthrough—so you can avoid the most common mistakes and get your new locker room ready when your team needs it.
+If a locker room renovation is on your radar for summer 2026, you’re in the right window.
+Every spring, we see the same pattern play out: athletic directors who start planning in March and April get their installations done before fall practice.
+Those who wait until June end up making rushed decisions or pushing the project to next year.
+This guide walks through every phase of a locker room renovation project, from the first budget conversation to the final walkthrough, so you can avoid the mistakes we see programs make year after year.

 Key Takeaways

-• The ideal planning timeline for a summer locker room installation starts in spring—March through May is the window for securing your design consultation, finalizing specs, and getting into the production queue
+- The ideal planning timeline starts in spring.
+March through May is when you want to secure your design consultation, finalize specs, and get into the production queue.

-• Budget conversations with administration require specific ROI framing that goes beyond “the old ones are worn out”—recruiting impact, donor visibility, and long-term TCO are the arguments that move budgets
+- Budget conversations with administration need specific ROI framing that goes beyond “the old ones are worn out.”
+Recruiting impact, donor visibility, and long-term total cost of ownership are the arguments that move budgets.

-• Most installation project delays come from two sources: late design finalization and unexpected facility prep requirements; both are preventable with proper planning
+- Most project delays come from two sources: late design finalization and unexpected facility prep requirements.
+Both are preventable with proper planning.

-• Custom wood lockers require a 6–10 week production and delivery window from design sign-off; factor this into your project timeline
+- Custom wood lockers require a 6–10 week production and delivery window from design sign-off.
+Factor this into your timeline.

 Why Summer Is the Right Window

-Summer is the only window most athletic programs have for meaningful locker room construction without disrupting active seasons.
-The logic is simple: spring seasons conclude in May or June, fall seasons begin in August, and the gap between them is your construction access window.
+Summer is the only window most athletic programs have for locker room construction without disrupting active seasons.
+Spring seasons wrap up in May or June, fall seasons begin in August, and the gap between them is your construction access window.

-But the window is narrower than it looks.
-A typical custom wood locker installation involves design consultation, design finalization, production, shipping, and on-site installation.
-Total elapsed time from design sign-off to completed installation typically runs 8–12 weeks.
-That means a program starting the process in June is already cutting it close for August practice.
+But that window is narrower than it looks.
+A typical custom wood locker installation involves design consultation, finalization, production, shipping, and on-site install.
+Total elapsed time from design sign-off to completed installation runs 8–12 weeks.
+If you’re starting the process in June, you’re already cutting it close for August practice.

-Programs that start their planning conversations in March or April are the ones who reliably hit their targets.
-They have time to run the internal approval process without rushing, conduct proper vendor assessment without making a panicked decision, finalize a design that reflects their program culture rather than defaulting to whatever ships fastest, and build in buffer for the unexpected facility issues that surface in almost every renovation project.
+We’ve seen this play out hundreds of times over 30 years.
+Programs that start planning in March or April hit their targets.
+They have time to run internal approvals without rushing, evaluate vendors without panic, and finalize a design that actually reflects their program culture instead of defaulting to whatever ships fastest.

-There’s also a procurement reality to understand: custom locker manufacturers with good reputations run production queues.
-Delaying your project start doesn’t just shrink your installation window—it may push you past the current queue entirely and into delivery timelines that don’t work for your summer schedule.
+There’s also a production queue reality.
+Custom manufacturers with good reputations stay booked.
+Delaying your start doesn’t just shrink your installation window.
+It may push you past the current queue entirely and into delivery timelines that don’t work for your summer schedule.

 The Complete Planning Timeline